sowbug/TribeDuino/README.md

 read it correctly.
 The program works by connecting an [Arduino](http://www.arduino.cc/) to an MP3 player of some kind via an audio patch cable, and then playing the firmware audio file so that the Arduino can hear it.

+*UPDATE* Want to program Arduinos with sound?
+See [Audioino](http://hackaday.com/2011/09/09/program-an-arduino-using-your-sound-card/)!

 Background
 ==========